apache/flink/docs/apis/streaming/event_timestamps_watermarks.md

 Timestamp assignment goes hand-in-hand with generating watermarks, which tell the system about the progress in event time.
+Timestamps and watermarks are thereby always specified in milliseconds.

 There are two ways to assign timestamps and generate Watermarks: